VictorS8/blender-cg-project/README.md

 `git lfs --version`

-Once o clone this repository, going into the directory which it is in and
+Once o clone/fork this repository, go into the directory which repository is in and type

 `git lfs install --local`

 ### Why use Git Large File Storage

-Because git has great control above binary files but not when is working with a larger binary files, so Git LFS make another pointers to get to your repository only the thing that you are working on and not have do pull every single commit of a large file that was modified (Those pointer works like a commit but always pointing to the large binary file, making your repo has a lot of pointer instead of a lot of binary larger files, leading to a smaller sized repo)
+Because git has great control above binary files but not when is working with a larger binary files, so Git LFS make another pointer to get to your repository only the thing that you are working on and not have do pull every single commit of a large file that was modified (Those pointers works like a commit but always pointing to the large binary file, making your .git has a lot of pointer instead of a lot of binary larger files, leading to a smaller sized repo)

 [^References]: About all README.md knowledge and beyond